dassarthak18/dy-star-docker/README.md

 # DY* Docker Image

-This docker image inherits from the official docker image of F*, found at [fstarlang/fstar](https://hub.docker.com/r/fstarlang/fstar).
 To use this docker image, clone this repository and build the docker image.
 Make sure to clear your docker builder cache if this is not your first time building the image:

 ```bash
   docker builder prune --all --force